DavideOberto/DavideOberto.github.io/_pages/cv.md

 Education
 ======
-* 2015 - B.A. in Violin, Conservatorio "R.Franci, Siena, Italy
+* 2015 - B.A. in Violin, Conservatorio "R.Franci", Siena, Italy
 * 2018 - B.S. in Mathematics, University of Siena, Italy
 * 2020 - M.S. in Applied Mathematics, University of Siena, Italy
 * 2024 - Ph.D in Information Engineering & Science, University of Siena, Italy